c-alpha/bank2datev/Readme.md

 mm2datev <${infile} >${outfile} 2>/dev/null
 ```

+**Note well** that the generated output data will **not** include those
+transactions where the credit card's expenses are recovered from the linked bank
+account once a month (booking text "Lastschrift").
+As it is assumed
+that the linked bank account's transactions will also be imported into
+MonKey Office, importing the "Lastschrift" transactions from the
+credit card would double up these transactions, resulting in double
+bookings in MonKey Office.
+Dropping them in `mm2datev`

 **The format of the generated data will depend on the format of the
 input data:**